Songonge/SQL-Projects/Spotify_Streams.md

 ORDER BY percent_rate DESC
 ;
 ```
-From this query, we could see that when shuffle mode is enabled, the track completion rate is lesser than when shuffle mode is not enabled, as shown in the table below.
+From this query, we could see that when shuffle mode is enabled, the track completion rate is lower than when shuffle mode is not enabled, as shown in the table below.
 | platform	| shuffle	| unique_tracks	     | percent_rate |
 |:--------------|:--------------|:--------------|:--------------|
 | mac 	| FALSE	|259	|91.06 |